We present the finest pianists of today and tomorrow and foster the growth of musicianship in our region through education and inspiration.

 By 1995, Saturday night recitals had been added to the sold-out Sunday recitals.
 In 1999, an annual Summer Festival was added to present even more recitals, along with a diverse array of master classes, lectures and films.
 In 2005, Portland Piano International was formed as an independent non-profit organization, to carry on the fine tradition established by the PSU Piano Recital Series but separate from Portland State University.

-After 34 years, Harold Gray retired at the end of the 2012-13 Recital Season.
-Arnaldo Cohen replaced him as Artistic Director of Portland Piano International beginning with the 2013-14 Recital Season.
+After 35 years, Harold Gray retired at the end of the 2012-13 Season.
+Arnaldo Cohen replaced him as Artistic Director of Portland Piano International beginning with the 2013-14 Season.
+Arnaldo completed his tenure after five seasons with the organization.
+The Series was then renamed the SOLO Piano Series.
+Harold returned to curate the 2018-19 Season and a guest curator will program the 2019-20 Season.